Ask to Hear Both Sides Before Passing Judgment

 “Perhaps you should focus on taking care of yourself by eating, exercising, and sleeping right.”

 People are not as hard to figure out as you might suspect.
-The following generalizations are general and not specific; therefore, they inherently recognize that they do not cover all situations.
+The following generalizations are general and not specific; therefore, they inherently recognize that they do not cover all situations or specifics.

 - People who whine about injustice are unjust.